aryanorb/NRSV-RC/README.md

 # Noise-Robust Speaker Verification with Attenuated Speech Restoration and Consistency Training
-This repository accompanies our paper:<br>
+This repository accompanies our paper:

-"Noise-Robust Speaker Verification with Attenuated Speech Restoration and Consistency Training". <br>
+* **Title** : "Noise-Robust Speaker Verification with Attenuated Speech Restoration and Consistency Training". <br>
 Currently under revision process for IEEE Transactions on Audio, Speech, and Language Processing. <br>
 We provide our implementation as open source in this repository.<br>